kyleburton/sandbox/writing/bash/202410270-idioms-and-practices.md

 ### `set -u`

 This sets a second type of "strict" mode, where the use of a variable before it has been declared is an error.
-This has often saved me time debugging when I typo a variable in my script.
+This has often saved me time debugging when I typo variable names in my scripts.

 ```bash
 #!/bin/bash